sebastienjust/containup-py/README.md

 Define and run Docker Compose-like stacks entirely in Python.
 Include your environment logic.
 No YAML.

 > [!IMPORTANT]
-> This is under heavy development: project just started, API is subject to a lo
+> This is under heavy development: project just started, API is subject to a lot
 > of changes.
 Issues have been blocked and contribution is limited until
 > a first usable version runs in production.